haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 Provided that you generated 3D conformers for your target ligand, stored them in a file called `conformers.pdb`, and added the pharmacophore features information (with the `add_atom_features.py` script), you can generate the pharmacophore restraints to guide the docking.
 As mentioned earlier, this file is provided in this tutorial for convenience (conformers were generated with RDKIT).

 <a class="prompt prompt-cmd">
-  python ./scripts/generate_restraints_from_target.py data/conformers.pdb <br>
+  ./scripts/generate_restraints_from_target.py data/conformers.pdb <br>
 </a>

 This command will create a distance restraints file named `shape_pharm_restraints.tbl` (also available in the `data` directory).

 In addition to the restraints that are meant to drive the compound to the binding pocket we also need to define restraints between the cofactors and their coordinating residues to make sure they maintain their original geometry throughout the simulation and don't drift away in the flexible stage.
-This can be done using the `restrain_ligand.py` script:
+This can be done using `scripts/restrain_ligand.py`:

 <a class="prompt prompt-cmd">
   ./scripts/restrain_ligand.py  template-final_pharm.pdb \-l ORO <br>